piperamirez/mars-rover-go/README.md

 ## TDD (Test-driven development) cycle

 1. Write a test that fails
-2. Write only enough code for it to pass
+2. Write only enough code for it to pass (all tests)
 3. If possible improve code quality